This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission. Please read our disclosure policy.

-4. Citrus Chicken Salad Recipe
+Why I Love This Citrus Chicken Salad Recipe

-Enter this citrus chicken salad!
-It’s a salad that has a bright citrus flavor, full of sharp sweetness on top of a bed of greens, piled with perfectly roasted chicken.
-This salad is filling, it’s healthy, but most of all it’s just plain good.
+No matter the time of year, I’m always craving a salad.
+There’s nothing more satisfying than crunchy greens with a delicious dressing, especially if the salad is full of “extras.”
+Enter this Citrus Chicken Salad recipe!
+It’s a salad with a bright citrus flavor, full of sharp sweetness, on top of a bed of greens piled with perfectly roasted chicken.
+This salad is filling, healthy, and, most of all, just plain good.

 White serving platter sitting on white countertop piled with greens topped with green dressing along with chicken and pieces of citrus and avocado

-• Orange juice provides a sweet, slightly acidic flavor to the chicken along with a brightness in the dressing.
+• Orange juice provides a sweet, slightly acidic flavor to the chicken, along with a brightness in the dressing.
 Since the salad focuses on citrus, it’s appropriate to include it in multiple ways.

 • Avocado is both a topping to the salad and used in the dressing.
 It gives a rich, creamy texture to both.